Header Image

 Moderator: Dr. Robert Teasell

 Description: Deciding when to implement a novel therapy into practice is critical, often made without the benefit of large, pivotal phase III clinical trials.
 Drs.
-Cook, Menon, and Ploughman will share their collective experience on when and if new therapies are ready for implementation, ensuring a lively and engaging discussion.
+Cook, Hill, and Ploughman will share their collective experience on when and if new therapies are ready for implementation, ensuring a lively and engaging discussion.

 ENGAGING PATIENT PARTNERS IN RESEARCH